 The narrative and tables below describe the amount of compensation to be paid to our named executive officers in the event of a termination of employment or a change in control.
 The amount of compensation payable to each of our named executive officers upon a voluntary termination, voluntary termination for good reason, involuntary without cause termination, failure by us to renew the named executive officer's employment agreement upon its expiration, for-cause termination, change in control of our Company, termination in connection with a change in control and termination due to disability or death is shown in tabular format.
-Except as otherwise noted, the amounts shown in these tables assume that each such termination or change in control was effective as of December 31, 2020, and thus are estimates of the amounts that would be paid to our named executive officers upon an actual termination or change in control because such amounts could only be determined at the time of such an actual termination or change in control because such amounts could only be determined at the time of such an actual termination or change in control because such named executive officer's employment agreement with us and the terms of agreements relating to each named executive officer's outstanding equity awards.
+Except as otherwise noted, the amounts shown in these tables assume that each such termination or change in control was effective as of December 31, 2020, and thus are estimates of the amounts that would be paid to our named executive officers upon an actual termination or change in control because such amounts could only be determined at the time of such an actual termination or change in control.
+The amounts shown in these tables are based on the terms of each named executive officer's employment agreement with us and the terms of agreements relating to each named executive officer's outstanding equity awards.